team-friendo/signalboost/README.md

 make ansible.install
 ```

-and our `make` file will then install the Ansible dependancies.
+and our `make` file will then install the Ansible dependencies.

 If you are on another system, first [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-Then run these commands to install the Ansible dependancies manually:
+Then run these commands to install the Ansible dependencies manually:

 ``` shell
 ansible-galaxy install geerlingguy.docker